harlinhayley/ClimateDataJam/README.md

 ---

-By now, you should have read the CCSWG working group thread [CCSWG working group thread](https://wg.criticalcodestudies.com/index.php?p=/discussion/177/code-critique-unpacking-climate-code-data-rhetoric-magic-cards-and-the-ssps), which should give you a sense of why the broken "population" metric needs to be removed from the SSPs and other forms of climate data and ecological data.
+By now, you should have read the [CCSWG working group thread](https://wg.criticalcodestudies.com/index.php?p=/discussion/177/code-critique-unpacking-climate-code-data-rhetoric-magic-cards-and-the-ssps), which should give you a sense of why the broken "population" metric needs to be removed from the SSPs and other forms of climate data and ecological data.
 If you have not yet read that thread, please take time to read it.

 ---